On the role of continuous symmetries in the solution of the 3D Euler fluid equations and related models: The continuous symmetry approach

 It is clear from this definition that the set of all finite symmetry transformations for system \eqref{eq:ODE} define a group $G$, whose product rule is induced by the composition operation of functions:

 Infinitesimal symmetry transformations are simply near-identity versions of finite symmetry transformations (up to first order), and correspondingly they form an algebra, known as Lie algebra.
 While Lie introduced the main techniques to construct infinitesimal symmetry transformations, he did not focus on the problem of finding infinitesimal symmetries for an arbitrary vector field $\mbf{u}$, which is what we will do now.
 The main equations were first introduced in \cite{hojman1985s}.
 A modern account is given by Hojman in \cite{hojman1996non} (see also \cite{olver2000applications}).
 Because of its importance in what follows, we re-derive the equations determining contemporaneous infinitesimal symmetries of system \eqref{eq:ODE}.
+For simplicity, from here on we will restrict the discussion to the subgroup of volume-preserving finite contemporaneous symmetries, namely mappings satisfying the additional constraint $\det \frac{\partial({\widetilde{X}}{}^1, {\widetilde{X}}{}^2, {\widetilde{X}}{}^3)}{\partial(X^1, X^2, X^3)} = 1$.
+In terms of infinitesimal contemporaneous symmetries defined below, this extra restriction translates into the divergence-free condition $\nabla \cdot \etab = 0$.